ddl192/Indicator-Of-Compromise-Analyzer/docs/usage.md

 - Save the file.

-Here is an example of what it should look like:
+Here is an example of what it should look like

 The json has the following parameters: "ips": "1.2.3.4", "domains": "malicious.com", "file_hashes": "abc123", "process_names": "badprocess.exe", "file_paths": "C:/malware/path".

-To make sure everything works, run:
+To make sure everything works, run

 python tests/test_analyzer.py